 - Bank your points, roll them over (save them) and borrow from next year.

-- Combine various timeshares.
+- Combine many timeshares.
 For example, you can buy two and roll both into one RCI account.

-- Timeshare is a deeded property.
-Assuming you do not default on maintenance fees, you can transfer it, gift it or leave to the next generation.
+- A timeshare is a deeded property.
+Assuming you do not default on maintenance fees, you can transfer it, gift it, or leave it to the next generation.

 - You can sub-lease weeks out using the same process as a guest certificate.
-I have never tried this, so can’t give you the specifics.
+I have never tried this, so I can’t give you the specifics.
 I have read that people have made some money.
-In some cases, people do this in years they cannot travel to offset the maintenance fees.
+People do this in years; they cannot travel to offset the maintenance fees.
 Some sites specialize in this, like Redweek.

-An industry study by EY (Ernst & Young), revealed that 56 percent of reclaimed timeshares stem from foreclosure.
+An industry study by EY (Ernst & Young) revealed that 56 percent of reclaimed timeshares stem from foreclosure.
 Any research you do will tell you that this stems from financial hardship.
-If you buy a timeshare and cannot afford to maintain it, then you could end up being the person trying to sell one or worse foreclosing.
-The article is for those of us looking to take advantage of a foreclosed or resale timeshare that can afford the maintenance fees.
+If you buy a timeshare and cannot afford to maintain it, you could end up being the person trying to sell one or, worse foreclosing.
+The article is for those looking to take advantage of a foreclosed or resale timeshare to afford the maintenance fees.